 A total of five (5) interview questions will be asked to each proposed staff.

 The Assessment Team will assign a Rating Value of zero (0) through eighty (80) for each interview response.

+Each candidate must receive a minimum rating of forty (40) for each interview question response.
+If any candidate receives less than 40 for any interview question response, the Vendor will be deemed ineligible for award.

 All scores will be summed then divided by the number of staff to obtain an average which becomes the Interview Score.